Gallaudet University

 To maintain and preserve our work, skills, a superior level of professionalism, and initiative, we also adhere to our field’s professional organization, the International Ombuds Association’s Standards of Practice.

 The Ombuds Office is always looking for experienced facilitators from the University community and outside to help our facilitation work.
 The facilitators are screened based on the visitors’ preferences and needs.
-If you are interested in becoming one of our facilitators, please fill out the form here.
-If you have any questions about this process or the form, we would love to hear from you—please contact us.
+If you are interested in becoming one of our facilitators, please contact us.

 (202) 448-7175